 And the ugly geopolitical reality is that the United States can let Aleppo fall to Assad

-The US cannot tolerate the Islamic State, whose open goal is attacking America and its allies.
-Left alone, IS would try to overthrow Turkey, a key NATO ally, as well as US-aligned Gulf states.
-Were IS a localized force, obsessed with killing Shia alone, the US would moralize, but be less geopolitically interested: local wars can stay local as far as the US under Barack Obama is concerned.
+The United States cannot tolerate the Islamic State, whose open goal is attacking America and its allies.
+Left alone, IS would try to overthrow Turkey, a key NATO ally, as well as American-aligned Gulf states.
+Were IS a localized force, obsessed with killing Shia alone, the United States would moralize, but be less geopolitically interested: local wars can stay local as far as the United States under Barack Obama are concerned.

 But there is another conundrum for Syrian rebels hoping beyond hope that this siege will finally rally the West to their side: the unsavory nature of Syrian rebels themselves.
 In northern Syria, the Free Syrian Army is more or less nonexistent — it’s a motley collection of militias who have under them their fair share of war crimes.
 Barrel bombs they do not have, but the record has shown that, when given the opportunity, these groups murder Assad supporters just as readily as Assad bombs their families.